LiBinfeng-01/nothing-new-labs.github.io/content/about.md

 title: "About"
 ---

-We are a group of people who are passionate about DMBS、big data technologies and Rust programming language.
+We are a group of people who are passionate about DMBS, big data technologies and Rust programming language.

 We plan to contribute some database software developed using Rust to the open source community.